-In June 2022, we received a favorable arbitrator ruling related to a matter with our third-party subcontractor and were awarded approximately \$11.3 million in damages related to our loss on infrequent product repairs and to cover our legal expenses.
-The award has not met the criteria to be considered realizable as of September 30, 2022.
-As a result, we have not recognized any gain related to this settlement in our consolidated statement of operations and comprehensive income (loss).
+In June 2022, the Company received a favorable arbitration ruling of approximately \$11.3 million in damages related to the Company's loss on infrequent product repairs and to cover its legal expenses related to a matter with its third-party subcontractor.
+The ruling has not met the criteria to be considered realizable as of June 30, 2022.
+As a result, the Company has not recognized any gain related to this settlement in its consolidated statement of operations and comprehensive loss.